This article was originally published in 2017.

 At the other end of the scale are ads that don’t aspire to brand-inflating greatness.
 Their purpose is to sell based on simple facts, or price points, or some other quantitative hook.
 They might not win awards, but they can be effective.

-Where it goes spectacularly wrong, as it did last week for Pepsi’s hastily-pulled Kendal Jenner vehicle, is when an ad aims for the stars and aspires to be the former, but shoots itself straight in the foot instead, and doesn’t deliver on the latter criteria either.
+Where it goes spectacularly wrong, as it did for Pepsi’s hastily pulled Kendal Jenner vehicle, is when an ad aims for the stars, but shoots itself straight in the foot instead.

 This can be particularly cringeworthy when brands attempt to engage with, or appropriate, counter-culture movements – not often a happy bedfellow with adland.
 Here are some examples that came short of the mark…